-Students said they made mistakes through inattention, for example, thinking a question was "Does the diver enter the water?" rather than "When does the diver enter the water?"
+Students said they made mistakes through inattention, for example, thinking a question was "Does the diver enter the water?"
 They also said they sometimes made mistakes through calculation errors rather than through misunderstanding.

 The students said that they did word problems at school in China, just as they do in New Zealand.
 Several commented that they found longer, wordy questions daunting in English.
 Some students commented that they had done some of the mathematics in the tests a long time ago in China, and they had forgotten how to do some of it.